zanerock/cloudsite/src/docs/README-prefix.md

    7. Next, you should be asked for the 'CLI default client Region'.
 We recommend 'us-east-1' (regardless of the region where your IAM Identity Center instance resides).[^2]
    8. For the 'CLI default output format', you can accept the default of 'None'.
    9. For the 'CLI profile name', enter something memorable.
 We used 'll-power-user'.
-5. At this point, you're already logged in, but in future, you'll want to run:
+5. Now you're all set.
+From now on, just execute the following to create temporary session credentials `cloudsite` can use:
    ```bash
    aws sso login --profile your-profile-name
    ```
-   Replacing 'your-profil-name' with the name of the profile created in the previous step.
+   Replace 'your-profile-name' with the name of the profile created in the previous step.

 You're now ready to use the `cloudsite` CLI tool.
-In future, you need only execute the `aws sso login --profile your-profile-name` command prior to using the command or if your session times out.
+In future, you need only execute the `aws sso login --profile your-profile-name` command prior to using the `cloudsite` command or if your session times out.

 [^1: If you created your IAM Identity Center instance in a different region (than 'us-east-1'), you'll have to select the proper region.
 AWS provides an explanation and a link to your instance if you're in the wrong region.]

 [^2: This is just because the Certificate Manager service—which issues your site's SSL certificates—only operations out of the 'us-east-1' region.
 It should be possible to create your site in any region, but having all the infrastructure in one region is helpful and with the use of CDN, it shouldn't matter too much which region the rest of the infrastructure resides.]

 ### Authenticating with access keys

 As an alternate method to setting up SSO, you can also set up access keys.
+You don't need to both unless you're setting up SSO authentication to replace access keys authentication.

-As mentioned, this is considered a bit less safe since anyone that gets ahold of your access keys would have access to your AWS account.
-For most people, it's a reasonable alternative.
+As mentioned, access keys are considered a bit less safe since anyone that gets ahold of your access keys would have access to your AWS account.
+For most individuals, access keys are reasonable alternative.

 We're going to start by following best practices and creating a group.
 We'll then add permissions to that group.
 Next, we create a non-root user and add them to the group we just created.
 Finally, we'll create access keys which we can use for local authentication.

-1. To create our non-root user, navigate to the [AWS console](https://us-east-1.console.aws.amazon.com/console/home) (and log in if necessary).
+1. First, navigate to the [AWS console](https://us-east-1.console.aws.amazon.com/console/home) (and log in if necessary).
 2. In the 'Services' search in the upper left-hand side, search for 'IAM' and click the service.
-(Here, you want plain 'IAM', NOT 'IAM Identity Center'.)
+(Here, you want plain 'IAM', _NOT_ 'IAM Identity Center'.)
 3. From the left-hand side, select 'User groups' and click 'Create group'.
 4. For the group name, we recommend something like 'website-managers', but feel free to name it whatever you like.
 5. In the 'Attach permission policies' section, search for 'PowerUserAccess'.
 Find the 'PowerUserAccess' policy in the list and click the checkbox next to it.